Class maps for visualizing classification results: Support vector machines for two classes

-On the training data itself the SVM seems to overfit quite strongly, with not a single misclassified book review.
-(Perhaps this is not so surprising since kernel PCA requires as many as 1804 components to explain 95\% of the variance, so we are in a truly high dimensional setting.)
-Since not much label dissimilarity is visible in the training data, its class maps are relegated to Section \ref{sec:bookreviews_SM} of the Supplementary Material.
+On the training data itself the SVM overfits, with not a single misclassified book review.
+Perhaps this is not so surprising since kernel PCA requires as many as 1803 components to explain 95\% of the variance, so we are in a truly high dimensional setting.
+Since the training data has rather low PAC values, its class maps are relegated to Section \ref{suppmat:bookreviews} of the Supplementary Material.
 On the test data, the trained SVM obtained a correct classification rate of 82\%.

-The class map of the negative reviews is shown in Figure \ref{fig:bookreview_test_negative}.
-Many points, but not all, lie in a thick vertical band.
-This is not always the case, it has to do with the high effective dimensionality of the data set.
+The class map of the negative reviews in the test data is shown in Figure \ref{fig:bookreview_test_negative}.
 About 80\% of these reviews were correctly classified as negative (blue).
 Let's look at some points that stand out.
-Reviews \texttt{a} and \texttt{b} have the highest LD.
+Reviews \texttt{a}, \texttt{b} and \texttt{c} have very high $\PAC$.
 Excerpts of these reviews are in Table \ref{tab:excerpts_test_negative}.
 Why was it so hard to classify them correctly?
 Review \texttt{a} has both positive and negative elements.
 The reviewer is positive about the author and the stories, but negative about the selection of stories presented in this particular book.
 Review \texttt{b} is similar in that it praises the author and his past works, but is negative about the current book.
-Review \texttt{c} is a one-sentence review (the excerpt in Table \ref{tab:excerpts_test_negative} is in fact the complete review) that is neutral and uninformative, which may explain its relatively high farness from both classes.
+Point \texttt{c} corresponds with a review containing some grammatical errors.
+It also contains a substantial part that is rather neutral and the negative opinion in the review is rather indirectly expressed.
+Review \texttt{d} is definitely negative, but rather short (147 characters), which often leads to larger $\farness$ values due to few matches of the string kernel.
+Finally, review \texttt{e} is again negative, but relatively short and with a substantial neutral/uninformative part.